So, you’ve decided to run your first marathon and registered your place; now what?

 Your diet is the key to success.
 As with drinking fluids, it helps fuel your body with the nutrients and energy needed to successfully run a long distance.
-It’s important to consume carbohydrates that are high in energy, low in fat and fibre.
+It’s important to consume carbohydrates that are high in energy, and low in fat and fibre.

 It will help increase your energy whilst avoiding a ‘running on a heavy stomach’ feeling.
 If you’re having a relatively large meal before a run, make sure you give your body time to digest the food.
 After training, have a high protein meal to help with muscle repair.

 Run in something comfortable and like the clothes you’ll wear on race day.
 Ensure you get the right running trainers – unfortunately, it’s comfort over style.
 Comfortable running socks will be a saviour too!

 At some point, you will inherit blisters and want to protect your feet as much as possible.
 Don’t forget to include a running jacket for those rainy days!
 If you’re planning on carrying water bottles or a running bag on race day, make sure you wear it whilst training.
 This will help your body get used to any additional weight that you’ll be carrying on race day.